AnnaL001/akan-name-generator/README.md

 * After you can view or edit the code locally via a text editor
 * Otherwise to view the web application in a browser, navigate to the link below <br>
   [Link to live site](https://annal001.github.io/akan-name-generator/)
-## Known Bugs
-* Incorrect day of the week for years like 1999 that signify an end of a century.
-* Design: To input fresh input, a user has to refresh the page
 ## Behavior Driven Development(BDD)
 | **Behavior**                              | **Input Example**                           | **Output**                                                         |
 |-------------------------------------------|:--------------------------------------------|:-------------------------------------------------------------------|